-Option 1 Modified results in an additional 0.14 acre of temporary impacts to CDFW jurisdiction associated with bridge construction; however, these impacts would be mitigated as detailed in Mitigation Measures Bio-6 and Bio-7 by restoring the impacted areas in place, resulting in no significant impacts.
+Option 1 Modified Option 1 results in an additional 0.14 acre of temporary impacts to CDFW jurisdiction associated with bridge construction; however, these impacts would be mitigated as detailed in Mitigation Measures Bio-6 and Bio-7 by restoring the impacted areas in place, resulting in no significant impacts.

-There would be no effect on Braunton's Milkvetch or Mariposa Lily that has not been analyzed in the FEIR, Mitigation Measures Bio-2 and Bio-3 would reduce impacts to less than significant.
+There would be no effect on Braunton's Milkvetch or Mariposa Lily- that was not already analyzed in the REIR.
+Mitigation Measures Bio-2 and Bio-3 would reduce impacts to less than significant.